 - Significant changes in internal operations

-- A new impact, risk, or perspective relevant to Valio’s operations reported through some channel and which must be taken into consideration.
+- A new impact, risk, or perspective relevant to Valio’s operations that is reported through some channel and which must be taken into consideration

 Human rights impacts communications

-Valio’s human rights impacts and work are communicated externally as part of Valio’s Sustainability Report, through stakeholder collaboration, and on Valio’s website.
+We communicate Valio’s human rights impacts and work externally as part of Valio’s Sustainability Report, through stakeholder collaboration, and on Valio’s website.

-Human rights are communicated internally as part of social responsibility communications and training.
+We communicate internally about human rights as part of social responsibility communications and training.